Greater Value From Portfolio Management Systems

 Using portfolio data, communicating that the portfolio data is being used, and demonstrating how the data is being used are the responsibilities of senior leadership.
 None of these steps are difficult, but need to be taken on a regular basis if the organization wants to be successful with portfolio management.
 Collecting data comes at a price, and if the data isn’t being used, it is better for the organization to stop wasting its time and focus on things that move the organization forward.
 A small amount of effort on the part of the senior leaders can go a long way toward making portfolio management successful and useful.
 Data is the fuel that runs the portfolio engine.
 Bad data will clog the engine; good data will help the organization sail forward.
 Using the data, communicating that the data is being used, and demonstrating how the data is being used will not only make the difference in being successful at portfolio management, it’s also smart business.

-Portfolio Management—The Right Data at the Right Time
+The Right Portfolio Data at the Right Time

 From a very pragmatic point of view, getting the right data at the right time is at the heart of good project portfolio management.
 If the right data is not available for decision makers to use, the issue will be mediocre results at best.
 Portfolio management is about selecting the right projects, optimizing the portfolio to deliver maximum benefit, protecting portfolio value to ensure that that value is delivered, and improving portfolio value by maturing organizational processes.
 At every step, data is required.
 The quality and quantity of data correlates to portfolio maturity.
 Some less mature organizations will collect insufficient data which leads to sub-optimal decisions.
 Other organizations may try to collect too much data before they are ready to utilize it and can do more harm than good by burning out employees with burdensome processes.
 Mature organizations will have the discipline and rigor to collect the right amount of quality data.